ndit-dev/FabricPrompt/readme.md

 Here are some additional features I'm considering for future updates:

-- Use `tcell` or `termbox` to enhance input, making it more like a text editor.
 - Add an option for users to save output directly to the clipboard.
 - Provide an option to display output using `batcat`, `mdcat`, or natively within this Go program for better markdown readability.
 - Extend support for more of Fabric's switched options.